 After you have worked up to 3 sets of 10 and can complete those with little effort, drop your incline to something like the seat of a chair.

-As you build more muscle and begin to feel stronger, that incline can slowly drop, until your push ups are on the ground, without knees.
+As you build more muscle and begin to feel stronger, that incline can slowly drop, until your push ups are on the ground, without knees, for a part of your great workout for free at home.

 Squats (Strength – Legs)